Connic

 Real-World Examples

-Here are some guardrail configurations we see teams deploying in production:
+A few guardrail configurations teams run in production:

 Customer Support Agent